 - 35 contact hours (project management education) or CAPM certification

 The four-hour exam is 200 questions currently separated by the phases of a project.
-However, in June 2020, the exam format will change to cover Process, People, and Business Environment instead.
-For more information on upcoming changes, please refer to the PMI website.
+However, in June 2020, the exam format changed to cover Process, People, and Business Environment instead.
+For more information on exam changes, please refer to the PMI website.

 The cost of the exam is $555 without a PMI membership.
 You can opt to purchase a PMI annual membership for $139 to reduce the cost of the exam to $405.
 While that might be a chunk of change, the average PMP salary is $105,000, according to PayScale.
 PMI also reports that PMPs earn 20% more than their uncertified peers.